kpx-dev/containers-workshop/content/serverless/sam.md

 #### Congrats!

-You are done with this lab.
+You are done with this lab (S3 file watcher).